ginstrom/paladin-novel/cline_docs/characters.md

 *   **Current Status/Location:** Coordinating Iron Covenant forces for campaign (End of Chapter 21).

 ## Alanyi
 *   **Bio/Description:** Goddess of peace, light, justice, and redemption.
 Also known as the goddess of mercy.
 Her faith is often ridiculed as weak or ineffectual in a harsh world, and many of her temples are in ruin.
+Her influence has waned among humans as Turin's power has grown ascendant.
 *   **First Appearance:** Mentioned by Sim in Chapter 2.
 *   **Key Actions/Events:**
     *   Worshipped by Sim.